jmettraux/rufus-tokyo/README.txt

 == credits

-many thanks to the authors of Tokyo Cabinet and to the authors of ruby-ffi
+many thanks to the author of Tokyo Cabinet, Mikio Hirabayashi, and to the authors of ruby-ffi

   http://tokyocabinet.sourceforge.net
   http://kenai.com/projects/ruby-ffi